KarelZe/edu/advanced-machine-learning/01_self_test.md

   * Pruning is done to to avoid overfitting.
 The tree learns the data by heart, but new data can very slightly differ.
 There fore, it makes sense to cut back the tree to deliver good results on unseen data.
   * Pruning reduces the size of a decision tree by removing unrelevant attributes from the tree / cutting back the tree. \(AGD\)
   * A smaller tree with fewer splits might lead to lower variance and better interpretation at the cost of a little bias.

+* F: _How can we handle continuous attributes in decision trees?_ ⭐
+  * It's necessary to discretize continuous values.
+One could either use:
+    1. Comparison operator, which separates into two classes by a threshold.
+Threshold could be chosen by:
+        1. brute force: trying out every single value of continuous variables
+        2. sorting values for continuous attributes and taking the midpoint of the adjacent values in the sorted array
+    2. Split continuous values into bins.
+One would get multi-way splits.
+Splitting into bins could happen by frequency or width. (comp.
+Equi-width histograms vs. equi-depth histogram) [(see here.)](https://medium.com/geekculture/handling-continuous-attributes-in-decision-trees-bbc044986621)

 * _F: How does pruning a using minimal-cost complexity decision tree works?_
   * A very large tree $$T_0$$ is grown and then cut back afterwards.
   * Since the tree can be tested while cutting it down it could lead  to favourable results.